-This web page contains the logs of a 3 day solo sailing trip that I took with S/Y Thetis in the East Aegean.
+This web page contains the logs of a 5 day solo sailing trip that I took with S/Y Thetis in the East Aegean.
 I sailed from Samos Marina to Partheni in Leros, where Thetis was hauled-out and will spend the 2020-21 winter.
-On the way I stopped in the small island of Archangelos.
+On the way I stopped in the small island of Marathi, in Lipsi (Papandria), and in the small island of Archangelos.

 The logs include either some historical and geographical descriptions of the places visited or links to these descriptions.
 Also included are links to other related web sites.

 Wednesday September 8 to Wednesday September 29, 2021

 During this time Thetis stayed in the Samos Marina.
 At the end of this period I had to deal with re-enforcing the foundations of our old house to make it earth quake resistant.

 Thursday September 30, 2021, D1

 Today Thetis left the marina on her way to Leros for her haul-out.
 Two days before I washed her down with a pressure hose and filled her tanks with fresh water.
 I also re-filled one of the empty jerry cans with Diesel fuel, brought my duffle bag, put all the perishables in the refrigerator, turned it on, and plugged the the AC to the marina so that the refrigerator could operate without draining the service batteries.

 I prepared the boat for departure, that is replaced the spring docking lines with double lines, disconnected the AC, and collected its cord, and finally removed the small bow ladder.

 We departed the marina at 0938.
 The wind instrument (showing strength and direction) did not work and the RPM meter worked intermittently.
 Also, the GPS/Chart plotter did not accept detailed chart cartridges but displayed again a rough chart which disappeared when setting a waypoint.